-Host is a persistent module that you can install on a remote computer for 24/7 access.
-You must have administrative privileges on the computer in order to install the Host.
+Host is a persistent module that you can install on a remote computer for 24/7 access including unattended access.
+You must have administrative privileges on the computer in order to install Host.

 You can review and change the Host settings through the Windows Start menu or by right-clicking its icon in the system tray.

 - Host can accept direct connections and Internet-ID connections.
 Direct connection is enabled by default.
-Internet-ID connection must be enabled in Host settings.
+Internet-ID connection must be be enabled first.
+See Quick Start Guide.

 - Host works for both unattended and attended access.
-Enable Ask user permission if you want to ask permission before connecting to someone's remote computer.
+Enable Ask user permission if you want to ask the remote user permission to connect to their computer.

 - Host always runs as a SYSTEM service and starts with Windows by default.
 You can change this behavior in the startup mode settings.

-- Since Host runs as a system service, you can remotely control UAC prompt messages and perform administrative tasks on the remote computer.
+- Because Host runs as a system service, you can remotely control UAC prompt windows and perform administrative tasks on the remote computer.

 Host icon colors

-The Host icon in the system tray can turn different colors depending on the Host connection status and connection type used.
-This is what the icon colors mean:
+The Host icon in the system tray can turn different colors depending on the Host connection status and connection type (direct vs Internet-ID) used.

 - Blue icon ( ) can mean one of the following:

-- for direct connection the blue status means the Host is ready for remote access.
-Note, however, that this status doesn't tell if the Host TCP port (5650 by default) is allowed in the computer and/or perimeter firewall or if a port forwarding rule is set;
+- For direct connection the blue icon means that Host is ready for connection.
+Note, that this status doesn't tell if the Host inbound TCP port (default 5650) is allowed on the Host computer.
+See Ports used by Remote Utilities.

-- for Internet-ID connection the blue status means that Host has successfully connected to an intermediary server and is ready for connection.
+- For Internet-ID connection the blue icon means that Host has successfully connected to an intermediate server and is ready for connection.
 The Internet-ID connection type doesn't require an inbound port to be open.

 - Red icon ( ) means that an active remote session is in progress.
-This applies both to direct and Internet-ID connection types;
+This applies both to direct connection and Internet-ID connection types.